-An Energy and Sustainability Assessment sets out the sustainability measures proposed, including energy efficiency and environmental design.
-It would utilise energy saving design, build, and construction, which would support the transition to a low carbon future and would re-use previously developed land.
-The proposal would accord with the energy efficiency requirements and carbon dioxide emission reduction targets within the Core Strategy Policies EN4 and EN6 and the Manchester Guide to Development Supplementary Planning Document criteria, and the commercial elements of it would achieve a BREEAM rating of 'Very Good'.
-In accordance with Core Strategy Policies EN4 and EN6 the principles of the energy hierarchy have been applied to the development, and it would achieve high levels of insulation in the building fabric and high specification energy efficiency measures.
-The scheme would use photovoltaic panels following an assessment of different forms of renewable energy.
+An Environmental Standards and Energy Statement sets out the sustainability measures proposed, including energy efficiency and environmental design.
+The development would utilise an enhanced 'fabric-led' material specification, along with high quality design and construction standards to improve the energy efficiency of the buildings.
+The proposal would thereby accord with the energy efficiency requirements and carbon dioxide emission reduction targets within the Core Strategy Policies EN4 and EN6 and the Manchester Guide to Development Supplementary Planning Document.
+The development would be designed and specified in accordance with the principles of the energy hierarchy in line with Policy EN4 of the Core Strategy and the commercial elements of it would achieve a BREEAM rating of 'Very Good'.
+In accordance with Core Strategy Policies EN4 and EN6 the principles of the energy hierarchy and EN6 the principles of the energy hierarchy and EN6 the principles of the energy Policies EN4 and EN6 the principles of the energy Policies EN4 and EN6 the principles of the energy Policies EN4 and EN6 the principles of the energy Policies EN4 and EN6 the principles of the energy hierarchy have been applied to the development, and it would achieve high levels of insulation in the building fabric and high specification energy efficiency measures.
 Given the above, it is considered therefore that the design and construction would be sustainable.